cmooredev/marvin_summarize_yt/README.md

 Additionally, an API key for OpenAI is required.
 This key should be stored in a .env file under the variable name MARVIN_OPENAI_API_KEY.

-How to Use
+##How to Use

 Ensure that you have a .env file in your project directory with the OpenAI API key stored as MARVIN_OPENAI_API_KEY.

 Run the script using a Python interpreter.

 When prompted, enter the URL of the YouTube video you want to summarize.

 The script will fetch the transcript of the video and process it.

 The summary of the video will be displayed on the screen.

-Function

-    summarize_video(text: str) -> str: This function generates a fun and engaging comment based on the provided text (transcript of the video).
-The function is decorated with ai_fn, indicating that it's an AI function that interacts with an AI model.